Aligned Spins: Orbital Elements, Decaying Orbits, and Last Stable Circular Orbit to high post-Newtonian Orders: Last Stable Circular Orbit

 \subsection{Construction of Binding Energy}

-After having an initial guess for the rational modified binding energy we tuned all parts of the numerator by $\eta$-dependent coefficients and matched the Taylor expansion in $\sqrt{x}$ with the post-Newtonian approximated $e(x)$ obtained from the ADM-Hamiltonians (3PN point-mass, next-to-next-to-leading order spin-orbit, next-to-next-to-leading order spin(1)-spin(2), next-to-leading order spin-squared).
-Since we only had linear corrections in the test-spin to start with, we tuned the denominator by adding linear-in-test-spin contributions with the opposite sign to get the correct singularity structure of the modified binding energy $e(x)$.
+After having an initial guess for the rational modified binding energy we tuned all parts of the numerator by $\eta$-dependent coefficients and matched the Taylor expansion in $\sqrt{x}$ with the post-Newtonian approximated $e(x)$ obtained from the ADM-Hamiltonians (3PN point-mass, \nnlo spin-orbit, \nnlo S(1)S(2), \nlo spin-squared).
 These considerations lead to the expression

 There are no quadratic terms in the test-spin, so there will be no $C_{Q2}$ in the expression.
 However, $S$ is a test-spin and the denominator of $e(x)$ is only valid in the test-spin limit, hence the results given here are only valid around $\eta\approx0$.
-The unknown function $F(\eta)$ has to be fixed by the 4PN point-mass Hamiltonian later (see \cite{Foffa:Sturani:2012} and \cite{Jaranowski:Schafer:2012}) and the unknown function $f_7(\eta)$ by the next-to-next-to-leading order $S_1^2$ Hamiltonian ($f_7(\eta)\frac{\eta\to0}{\to}1$ is required to be consistent with the Kerr-limit).
+The unknown function $F(\eta)$ has to be fixed by the 4PN point-mass Hamiltonian later (see \cite{Foffa:Sturani:2012} and \cite{Jaranowski:Schafer:2012}) and the unknown function $f_7(\eta)$ by the \nnlo S(1)$^2$ Hamiltonian ( $f_7(\eta) \stackrel{ \eta \to 0 }{ \longrightarrow } 1$ is required to be consistent with the Kerr-limit).